saraventurini/A2A-US/README.md

-# A2A
+# A2A - US
-A2A - Apples to Apples
+A2A - Apples to Apples - restricted to US